-- MUST have a pointer input system of some kind (either mouse-like, or touch) - MAY have a touchscreen of any modality (such as capacitive or resistive) - SHOULD support fully independently tracked pointers, if a touchscreen supports multiple pointers - MUST report the value of android.content.res.Configuration.touchscreen [Resources, 40] corresponding to the type of the specific touchscreen on the device
+- · SHOULD support fully independently tracked pointers, if the device input system supports multiple pointers - MUST report the value of android.content.res.configuration.touchscreen [Resources, 40] corresponding to the type of the specific touchscreen on the device

-Android 4.0 includes support for a variety of touch screens, touch pads, and fake touch input devices.
-Touch screen based device implementations are associated with a display [Resources, 61] such that the user has the impression of directly manipulating items on screen.
+Android includes support for a variety of touch screens, touch pads, and fake touch input devices.
+Touch screen based device implementations are associated with a display [Resources, 81] such that the user has the impression of directly manipulating items on screen.
 Since the user is directly touching the screen, the system does not require any additional affordances to indicate the objects being manipulated.
 In contrast, a fake touch interface provides a user input system that approximates a subset of touchscreen capabilities.
 For example, a mouse or remote control that drives an on-screen cursor approximates touch, but requires the user to first point or focus then click.
 Numerous input devices like the mouse, trackpad, gyro-based air mouse, gyro-pointer, joystick, and multi-touch trackpad can support fake touch interactions.
 Android 4.0 includes the feature constant android.hardware.faketouch, which corresponds to a high-fidelity non-touch (that is, pointer-based) input device such as a mouse or trackpad that can adequately emulate touch-based input (including basic gesture support), and indicates that the device supports an emulated subset of touchscreen functionality.
-Device implementations that declare the fake touch feature

-MUST meet the fake touch requirements in Section 7.2.5.
+Device implementations that declare the fake touch feature MUST meet the fake touch requirements in Section 7.2.5.

 Device implementations MUST report the correct feature corresponding to the type of input used.
-Device implementations that include a touchscreen (single-touch or better) MUST also report the platform feature constant android.hardware.faketouch.
+Device implementations that include a touchscreen (single-touch or better) MUST report the platform feature constant android.hardware.touchscreen.
+Device implementations that report the platform feature constant android.hardware.faketouch.
 Device implementations that do not include a touchscreen (and rely on a pointer device only) MUST NOT report any touchscreen feature, and MUST report only android.hardware.faketouch if they meet the fake touch requirements in Section 7.2.5.